-In Freedom Essay 43 the point was made that finding understanding of the human condition at last makes it possible to explain and demystify all mythology, including all the parables and stories in the Bible, as was demonstrated in that essay by explaining the Biblical story of Noah’s Ark.
+In the previous Freedom Essay 38 the point was made that finding understanding of the human condition at last makes it possible to explain and demystify all mythology, including all the parables and stories in the Bible, as was demonstrated in that essay by explaining the Biblical story of Noah’s Ark, and will be further demonstrated in the next essay, F. Essay 40, which explains ‘Judgment Day’, ‘the Apocalypse’, ‘the battle of Armageddon’, the ‘Anti-Christ’, the ‘Messiah’ and the ‘second coming’.
 Of course, one of the most interesting and important demystifications of the contents of the Bible would be that of the prophets whose words created that most famous and revered of all books, and indeed, what is explained in FREEDOM does allow us to fully understand the prophets in the Bible, including the greatest of prophets, Abraham, Moses and Christ.
-Tellingly, one of the best-selling books of the twentieth century, Bruce Barton’s 1925 book about Christ, was actually titled The Man Nobody Knows, but now that we can explain the human condition (see F. Essay 5) and acknowledge the process of Resignation (see F. Essay 41) we are finally in a position to explain and understand prophets like Christ.
+Tellingly, one of the best-selling books of the twentieth century, Bruce Barton’s 1925 book about Christ, was actually titled The Man Nobody Knows, but now that we can explain the human condition (see Video/F. Essay 3) and acknowledge the process of Resignation (see F. Essay 30) we are finally in a position to explain and understand prophets like Christ.
 And what is revealed in FREEDOM is that they were not deities, or beings who came down from some ethereal realm surrounded by angels and empowered with mystical abilities to talk with a supernatural God living somewhere in the heavens—rather they were rare individuals who had the great good fortune of being sufficiently nurtured with unconditional love during their upbringing to not have to resign to living in denial of the human condition and could thus think truthfully and effectively about human behaviour.

 Of more significance, however, than even these great insights about humanity’s journey from innocence to upset, was that Moses’ unresigned ability to confront the truth about the horrific extent and nature of humans’ corrupted condition motivated him to formulate a set of rules, the Ten Commandments, for humanity to live by to contain their out-of-control upset.

 What a phenomenally great denial-free, effective-thinking prophet Moses was!
 No wonder his first five books of the Bible form the fundamental teaching in three of the greatest religions on Earth: Christianity, Judaism and Islam.
 Early in the Old Testament of the Bible it says, ‘no prophet has risen in Israel like Moses, whom the Lord knew face to face’ (Deut.
 34:10).
 Moses was certainly someone who was able to ‘delight in the fear of the Lord’ (Bible, Isa.
-11:3); he was someone who, unlike most people who are resigned, was able to confront the truth of Integrative Meaning that God is the personification of (see F. Essay 21).
-Moses himself described how ‘The Lord spoke to you [the Israelite nation] face to face out of the fire [as explained in par.
-332 of FREEDOM, fire is a metaphor for the condemning, searing, painful truth of Integrative Meaning] on the mountain.
+11:3); he was someone who, unlike most people who are resigned, was able to confront the truth of Integrative Meaning that God is the personification of (see F. Essay 23).
+Moses himself described how ‘The Lord spoke to you [the Israelite nation] face to face out of the fire [as explained in pars 331-332 of FREEDOM, fire is a metaphor for the condemning, searing, painful truth of Integrative Meaning that was also used by Plato and appears in many mythologies] on the mountain.
 [This was only possible because] At that time I stood between the Lord and you to declare to you the word of the Lord, because you were afraid of the fire’ (Deut.
 5:4-5).
 Moses had an exceptional unresigned ability to mediate between the truth and all the denial that humans practise. (see par.
-906 of FREEDOM) (See F. Essay 52 for an analysis of Moses’s and Plato’s recognition of the fundamental elements of instinct and intellect in creating the human condition.)
+906 of FREEDOM) (See F. Essay 53 for an analysis of Moses’s and Plato’s recognition of the fundamental elements of instinct and intellect in creating the human condition.)

 Jacob was another unresigned Biblical prophet who was able to confront the truth of Integrative Meaning and the resulting dilemma of the human condition and survive, saying, ‘I have seen God face to face and yet I am still alive’ (Gen. 32:30).